LohicM/pyBittle-noBluetooth/README.md

 # pyBittle

+# This is a Modified Version of pyBittle to remove errors caused by pyBluez

 pyBittle is an Open Source Python library for easily connecting to Bittle and controlling it.
 This library provides a set of methods to communicating with Bittle through WiFi, allowing to control it remotely.